notch8/ngao/README.md

 See https://github.com/sul-dlss/arclight/wiki/Upgrading-your-ArcLight-application

+## Delayed Job
+The indexing for this application is performed as a background process using Delayed Jobs. https://github.com/collectiveidea/delayed_job

+Make sure to run `rake jobs:work` to start the background processing.
+More information about running the jobs in production can be found here: https://github.com/collectiveidea/delayed_job#running-jobs

 ## Customizing the devise views

 This uses the [Devise Bootstrap Views](https://github.com/hisea/devise-bootstrap-views) gem to style the user authentication pages.